Priya Narasimhan

 transparent fault tolerance

-to the following implementations of CORBA: VisiBroker (Borland), Orbix
+to different implementations of CORBA: VisiBroker (Borland), Orbix

 (Iona), CORBAplus (Expersoft), TAO (Washington University, St. Louis),